seanhasenstein/seanhasenstein.com-v1/data/examples/vangemert-memorials.md

 I have been working with Van Gemert Memorials since 2018.
 I designed and developed their current website in 2021 with Gatsby.
 It's hosted on Netlify and uses their serverless functions.

-The purpose of this website is for informational and marketing purposes.
+The website is for informational and marketing purposes.
 The website includes a testimonial slider, image galleries for examples of their work, a FAQ accordion, and a contact form.